riosengineer/cloudflare-bicep-deploy/README.md

 ## 🚀 Overview

-This project provides a Bicep extension that enables you to create CloudFlare DNS records and security rules (firewall rules) directly from your Azure Bicep templates.
+This project provides a Bicep extension that enables you to create CloudFlare DNS records and security rules directly from your Azure Bicep templates.

 > [!NOTE]
 > This is an experimental Bicep feature and is subject to change.
 Do not use it in production.